Publications:

 We are given a set of stochastic points (with uniform distr) on the real line, we consider the problem of building data structures on P to answer range queries: find the top-k points that lie in the given interval with the highest probability.

-Algorithms on Minimizing the Maximum Sensor Movement for Barrier Coverage of a Linear Domain; Danny Z. Chen, Yan Gu, Jian Li and Haitao Wang; In 13th Scandinavian Symposium and Workshops on Algorithm Theory (SWAT 2012), Helsinki, Finland, 2012 [ArXiv].
-Journal version in Discrete & Computational Geometry (DCG), 2013 [Journal doi]
+Algorithms on Minimizing the Maximum Sensor Movement for Barrier Coverage of a Linear Domain; Danny Z. Chen, Yan Gu, Jian Li and Haitao Wang; In 13th Scandinavian Symposium and Workshops on Algorithm Theory (SWAT 2012), Helsinki, Finland, 2012 [ArXiv] Journal version in Discrete Computational Geometry (DCG), 2013 [ Journal doi

 Given a set of small intervals, and a target interval I, we would like to move the small intervals to cover the target interval.
 Our goal is to minimize the maximum movement of any interval.
 We obtain an O(n^2 log n) algorithm for this problem.

 Efficient Algorithms for One-Dimensional k-Center Problems.
 Danny Z. Chen, Jian Li, Haitao Wang.
-Theoretical Computer Science (TCS), 2015 (accepted) [ArXiv]
+Theoretical Computer Science (TCS), 2015 [ArXiv]

 We consider the problem of finding k centers for n weighted points on a real line.
 This (weighted) k-center problem was solved in O(n log n) time previously by using Cole's parametric search and other complicated approaches.
 In this paper, we present an easier O(n log n) time algorithm that avoids the parametric search, and in certain special cases our algorithm solves the problem in O(n) time.